Locations:

 How often should I have a hearing test?

-Everyone’s situation is a bit different.
-If your job involves working in very noisy environments like a construction site or factory, you may need your hearing checked once a year.
+You should have a hearing test each year if you work in a very noisy place like a construction site or factory.
 If you don’t, you may not need a hearing evaluation until you’re in your 50s or 60s.
 That’s when many people start having age-related hearing loss.
+But talk to a healthcare provider if you think you have hearing issues.
+They may send you to an audiologist for a hearing test.

 How do I test my hearing at home?

-There are many at-home hearing tests for you to consider.
+There are many at-home hearing tests, including online tests, for you to consider.
 At-home tests may show that you have hearing issues.
-But to find out what’s wrong — and to get help — you should have a hearing evaluation done by an audiologist.
+But you should have an audiologist test your hearing.

 Advertisement